-Employers through SSCs' Qualifications Strategies and Sector Skills Agreements to lead on which level 3s and above to be part of T2G and learner accounts UCU has supported the development of Sector Skills Councils, not least because it may bring some coherence to the employers' voice in terms of education and training policies.
+UCU has supported the development of Sector Skills Councils, not least because it may bring some coherence to the employers' voice in terms of education and training policies.
 We consider that it may be more effective for the government to concentrate its efforts on employer engagement on ensuring that all employers are full and active members of their appropriate SSC, rather than seeking to obtain employer involvement in a myriad of different initiatives and polices.
-Thus the suggestion in the White Paper the Sector Skills Qualifications strategies and Sector Agreements will point the way for employer sensible.
+Thus the suggestion in the White Paper the Sector Skills Qualifications strategies and Sector Agreements will point the way for employer engagement in relation to various pilots, is sensible.
 We look to the final Leitch report to articulate direction in many of these areas.

-UCU fully supports the moves already being Better qualifications systems undertaken to reform the qualifications structures for adult learning.
+UCU fully supports the moves already being undertaken to reform the qualifications structures for adult learning.
 We look forward to steady progress towards the credit system outlined in Framework for Achievement.
-We firmly believe that this credit framework has to link to a credit framework for 14-19 education and training and the credit framework for higher education.
-Such a seamless credit framework system would fit much better both learner and employer needs, correlate to the type of 'small bite' learning and discontinuous learning that will increasing be the mode of learning for and in the workplace.
-We support the proposal for a new Apprenticeship qualification that will > A new Apprenticeship qualification encourage completion of Apprenticeships.
+We firmly believe that this credit framework has to link to a credit framework for 14 to 19 education and training and the credit framework for higher education.
+Such a seamless credit framework system would fit much better both learner and employer needs, correlate to the type of "small bite" learning and discontinuous learning that will increasing be the mode of learning for and in the workplace.
+We support the proposal for a new Apprenticeship qualification that will encourage completion of Apprenticeships.
 We are concerned with the poor completion rate but wonder how much this has to do with employers' pulling apprentices out of the scheme when they have the parts of the qualification that employer values, but is short of completion.